-CeFARR and Cass Business School invites outstanding students to apply for the full-time PhD Program in Accounting starting September 2016.
+CeFARR and Cass Business School invites outstanding students to apply for the full-time PhD Program in Accounting.
 A scholarship will be offered to successful candidates covering full fees and living expenses.

 Cass Business School offers a stimulating learning and research environment and a reinvigorated PhD program in Accounting.
 The programme is supported by leading accounting experts in areas of financial accounting and capital market research.
 The goal for the Cass PhD programme is for our graduates to gain appointments at top research universities and professional bodies.
 Cass Business School's most recent graduates have been hired by Penn State, London School of Economics, University of Paris and the Bank of England.

 PhD Students 2017

 Junzi Zhang is a PhD student in accounting at CASS BUSINESS SCHOOL.
 Prior to joining Cass Business School, she achieved BSc in accounting and finance from Lancaster University, UK and MS in accounting from Michigan State University, USA.
 She works under the supervision of Dr. Pawel Bilinski and Dr. Ivana Raonic.